Manitoba Electric Vehicle Association

 MYTH: Electric Vehicles take too long to charge.

 Reality: The most convenient place and time to charge is at home while you sleep.
-Even using the slowest 120-volt outlet, the car can be left to charge overnight, producing about 65 km of range.
-Most new EVs will charge from 240-volt outlets providing double or triple the charge in the same amount of time.
-Charging stations that reduce charging time to 30 minutes or less are beginning to appear.
+Even using the slowest 120-volt outlet (called level 1), the car can be left to charge overnight, producing about 65 km of range.
+Most new EVs will charge from 240-volt outlets (level 2) providing double or triple the charge in the same amount of time (usually a full charge in 8 – 10 hours).
+Public fast charging stations (level 3) that reduce charging time for many to 30 minutes or less are becoming more common.

 MYTH: My electricity bill will go way up!

 Reality: While you’ll spend more on electricity, the savings on gas will more than cover it.
-If you drive a pure battery electric vehicle 20,000 kilometres a year at current electricity rates (7¢ per kilowatt hour in Manitoba), you’ll pay about $140 per year for the electricity to charge your battery, but you’ll save about $1920 in gas (assuming $1.20 per litre, an optimistic 8 l/100km vehicle, and 20,000 kilometres driven).
-This equals $1780 in savings: that’s an 92% reduction in fuel costs! $12 per month on your electricity bill is certainly affordable.
+If you drive a pure battery electric vehicle 20,000 kilometres a year at current residential electricity rates (9.5¢ per kilowatt hour (KWh) in Manitoba in 2023), assuming an average efficiency of 200 Wh/km, you’ll pay about $380 per year for the electricity to charge your battery.
+Compared to gas you would pay about $2240 (assuming $1.40 per litre, an optimistic 8 l/100km vehicle, and 20,000 kilometres driven).
+This equals $1860 in savings: that’s an 83% reduction in fuel costs! $32 per month on your electricity bill is much better than $187 per month at the pumps.

 MYTH: Electric Vehicles are too expensive for market penetration.

 Reality: New technologies are typically costly.
 Remember when cell phones and DVDs were introduced?
-In addition incentives are being implemented in some provinces to help offset the cost (the Manitoba Government is considering on a plan to implement similar measures).
-The cost is fuel is significantly lower (see above).
+In addition there are federal incentives available and provincial incentives are being implemented in some provinces to help offset the cost (the Manitoba Government is considering on a plan to implement similar measures).
+The cost of fuel is significantly lower (see above).
 Plus maintenance is reduced (no oil changes, etc).
 So the savings in fuel and maintenance can offset the higher monthly car payments.
 A realistic analysis usually indicates similar monthly costs for similar sized models of electric and gas cars.
 Once the car payment is over 5 to 7 years down the road, then the savings really set in.

 MYTH: The Battery packs will cost thousands of dollars to replace after only a few years.

-Reality: The batteries are the priciest part of an Electric Vehicle; however this is being dealt with in a number of ways.
-Some car makers are planning on leasing their batteries, so replacement won’t be an issue.
-Others are offering long term warranties (i.e. 8 years in some cases) on their battery packs.
+Reality: The batteries are the priciest part of an Electric Vehicle; however, this is being dealt with in a number of ways.
+Many car makers are offering long term warranties (i.e. 8 years in some cases) on their battery packs.
+Others are planning on leasing their batteries, so replacement won’t be an issue.
 In addition new generation battery packs are “modular” in nature, meaning it may not be necessary to replace the entire pack to correct a problem.

-MYTH: Electric Vehicle batteries are dangerous and can explode.
+MYTH: Electric Vehicle batteries are dangerous and can explode or catch fire.

 Reality: Most of this fear has been generated from other battery chemistries and applications such as those used in laptops.
-The battery types used in Electric Vehicles are inherently safer than those used in other applications and have had to pass stringent guidelines
+The battery types used in Electric Vehicles are inherently safer than those used in other applications and have had to pass stringent guidelines.
+While there have been some EV battery recalls related to fire risk and media reports of EV fires, the actual prevalence is quite low and statistically gasoline powered vehicles are much more likely to catch fire (it’s just so common that it usually never makes the news).

 MYTH: Electric Cars Are Slow

-Reality: Ever hear of the Tesla Roadster?
-It has a top speed of 200km/hr and zero-to-100 acceleration time of less than 4 seconds!
+Reality: Most EVs made today have an amazing amount of torque and quick acceleration.
+Some of the Tesla Performance models have a top speed over 260km/hr and zero-to-100 km/h acceleration time of less than 2.5 seconds!
 Electric motors are more efficient than gas engines and can produce an amazing amount of torque.
 EVs do require some adjustments in driving habits however, so having a “lead-foot” may impact your range if you’re not careful.

 MYTH: They’re not safe.